synaq/api-quick-start/README.md

 (See [Polling an asynchronous action](#polling-an-asynchronous-action))

 **Note:** Any valid edition code on the package may be specified.
-In the above example, a mailbox is upgraded to the premium 100GB option.
-It could also have been downgraded to a basic 2GB mailbox by using the appropriate edition code, for example `SYN-CMS-BAISC-02`.
+In the above example, a mailbox is upgraded to the 100GB option with Archiving on a Cloud Mail Standard package.
+It could also have been downgraded to a basic 2GB mailbox by using the appropriate edition code, for example `CLM-LT`.
 The valid editions on a package may be verified by using the GET call on the package itself.

 ### Deleting a mailbox